Antique French Pierrot Diamond & Ruby Brooch in Silver and 18K Gold

 The animated figure represents Pierrot, the iconic jester of the Commedia dell’Arte, a beloved symbol in French art and theater.
 Such figural jewels were created as luxury court pieces, worn at masquerades and salons where precious materials and theatrical imagery met in wearable form.

 The jewel is further distinguished by its original blue enamel, a technically demanding and costly decorative art reserved for the finest workshops.
-The survival of its enamel, gemstones, and silver-topped construction makes this brooch an exceptionally rare example of historic French high jewelry.
+The survival of its enamel, gemstones, and mixed-metal construction makes this brooch an exceptionally rare example of historic French high jewelry.

 Key Points